-The HVDC system owner or DC-connected power park module owner, or their prospective owner, shall submit any additional information requested by the regulatory authority within two months of such request.
-If the HVDC system owner or DC-connected power park module owner, or the prospective owner, does not supply the requested information within that time limit, the request for a derogation shall be deemed withdrawn unless, before its expiry:
+The HVDC system owner, asynchronously connected power park module owner, asynchronously connected demand facility owner or asynchronously connected electricity storage module owner, or their prospective owner, shall submit any additional information requested by the regulatory authority within two months of such request.
+If the HVDC system owner, asynchronously connected power park module owner, asynchronously connected demand facility owner or asynchronously connected electricity storage module owner, or the prospective owner, does not supply the requested information within that time limit, the request for a derogation shall be deemed withdrawn unless, before its expiry:

 the regulatory authority decides to provide an extension; or

-the HVDC system owner or DC-connected power park module owner, or their prospective owner, informs the regulatory authority by means of a reasoned submission that the request for a derogation is complete.
+the HVDC system owner, asynchronously connected power park module owner, asynchronously connected demand facility owner or asynchronously connected electricity storage module owner, or their prospective owner, informs the regulatory authority by means of a reasoned submission that the request for a derogation is complete.

 The regulatory authority shall issue a reasoned decision concerning a request for a derogation.
 Where the regulatory authority grants a derogation, it shall specify its duration.

-The regulatory authority shall notify its decision to the HVDC system owner or DC-connected power park module owner, or their prospective owner, the relevant system operator and the relevant TSO.
+The regulatory authority shall notify its decision to the HVDC system owner, asynchronously connected power park module owner, asynchronously connected demand facility owner or asynchronously connected electricity storage module owner, or their prospective owner, the relevant system operator and the relevant TSO.

-A regulatory authority may revoke a decision granting a derogation if the circumstances and underlying reasons no longer apply or upon a reasoned recommendation of the Commission or reasoned recommendation by the Agency pursuant to Article 83(2).
+A regulatory authority may revoke a decision granting a derogation if the circumstances and underlying reasons no longer apply or upon a reasoned recommendation of the Commission or reasoned recommendation by ACER pursuant to Article 83(2).

 Article 80